 These little pastries were made for the vegetarian, they were akin to empanadas and weren’t bad to be fair.

-Burrata, garnished with black olive oil and hazelnuts, was as creamy as they get, came with heritage tomatoes which had a tang to suggested that they were marinated.
+Burrata, garnished with black olive oil and hazelnuts, was as creamy as they get, came with heritage marinated tomatoes full of lactic tang.

 Sweet like candy langoustine ravioli was wrapped with squid ink pasta, got a sprinkling of peas and datterini tomatoes from Sicily.
 It’s another case in point of how good the pasta is here.